 - All articles are published under a Creative Commons license.

 - Papers can be submitted at any time, but submissions are batched and processed in cycles with strict deadlines for reviewers, authors, and editors.
-We start with 3 cycles per year, but may consider increasing it in the future.
+We start with three cycles per year, but may consider increasing it in the future.